jupyter-widgets/ipywidgets/packages/schema/messages.md

     'method': 'update',
-    'state': { <dictionary of widget state> }, 'buffer_paths': [ <list with paths corresponding to the binary buffers> ] 'echo': [ <list of keys for which the kernel is sending back the state>] }
+    'state': { <dictionary of widget state> }, 'buffer_paths': [ <list with paths corresponding to the binary buffers> ] 'echo_state': { <dictionary of widget state> },
+    'echo_buffer_paths': [ <list with paths corresponding to the binary buffers> ] }
 }
 ```

-In situations where a user does many changes to a widget on the frontend (e.g. moving a slider), the frontend will receive from the kernel many update messages (with the echo key set) from the kernel that can be considered old values.
-A frontend can choose to ignore all updates that are not originating from the last update it send to the kernel.
-This can be implemented by keeping track of the `msg_id` for each attribyte for which we send out an update message to the kernel, and ignoring all updates as a result from an `echo` for which the [`msg_id` of the parent header](https://jupyter-client.readthedocs.io/en/latest/messaging.html#parent-header) is not equal to `msg_id` we kept track of.
+The Jupyter comm protocol is asymmetric in how messages flow: messages flow from a single frontend to a single kernel, but messages are broadcast from the kernel to *all* frontends.
+In the widget protocol, if a frontend updates the value of a widget, the frontend does not have a way to directly notify other frontends about the state update.
+The `echo_state` and `echo_buffer_paths` optional attributes enable a kernel to broadcast out frontend updates to all frontends.
+This can also help resolve the race condition where the kernel and a frontend simultaneously send updates to each other since the frontend now knows the order of kernel updates.

+These attributes are intended to be used as follows:
+1. A frontend model attribute is updated, and the frontend views are optimistically updated to reflect the attribute.
+2. The frontend queues an update message to the kernel and records the message id for the attribute.
+3. The frontend ignores updates to the attribute from the kernel contained in `echo_state` fields, until it gets an `echo_state` update corresponding to its own update (i.e., the [parent_header](https://jupyter-client.readthedocs.io/en/latest/messaging.html#parent-header) id matches the stored message id for the attribute).
+It also ignores `echo_state` updates if it has a pending attribute update to send to the kernel.

+Since the `echo_state` attributes are optional, and not all attributes may be echoed, it is important that only `echo_state` updates are ignored in the last step above, and `state` updates are always applied.

-For situations where sending back an echo update for a property is considered too expensive, we have implemented an opt-out mechanism in ipywidgets.
-A trait can have a `no_echo` metadata attribute to flag that the kernel should not send back an update to the frontends.
+For situations where sending back an echo update for an attribute is considered too expensive, we have implemented an opt-out mechanism in ipywidgets.
+A trait can have the `no_echo` metadata attribute to flag that the kernel should not send back an update to the frontends.
 We suggest other implementations implement a similar opt-out mechanism.

+TODO: at this point, should we just make this an `'method': 'echo_update'` message.
+Then the entire message is ignored by older implementations, and processing is almost exactly the same for implementations that do implement it - they just have one or two small changes based on the message type.

 #### State requests: `request_state`